-Students interested in attending LaGrange College must submit an application for admission.
-March 1 is the preferred deadline for best consideration for admission, financial aid, and housing for the Fall semester.
-Students interested in scholarship consideration should apply before January 1 or the published deadline for the scholarship, whichever is earlier.
-Students applying for admission to the January or Summer terms should submit the application and supporting documents at least one (1) month prior to the beginning of the term for which admission is desired.
+Admission to LaGrange College operates on a rolling basis for the Fall and Spring Semesters.
+Prospective students are encouraged to apply as early as possible after completion of the junior year of high school.
+March 1st is the preferred deadline for best consideration for admission, financial aid, and housing for the Fall semester.
+Students interested in scholarship consideration should apply before January 1st or by the published deadline for the scholarship, whichever is earlier.
+Offers of admission for Fall 2016 are generated beginning October 1st.
+LaGrange College does not have an early admission policy.